UFund-Me/Qbot/README.md

 ## Quantstats Report
 ## Contributing

-We appreciate all contributions to improve MMDetection3D.
+We appreciate all contributions to improve Qbot.
 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement